From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Measuring LLM Capability for ZK Code Generation

 Each RQ corresponds directly to one component of \textsc{ZK-Eval}.
 For RQ1, models are tested on curated multiple-choice questions covering language knowledge.
-For RQ2, they are instructed to implement gadget tasks which are then automatically validated against accepting and rejecting test cases.
-For RQ3, they attempt end-to-end program generation from reformulated HumanEval tasks, with correctness judged by soundness and completeness against dual test suites.
+For RQ2, they are instructed to implement and use algebraic primitives which are then automatically validated against acceptance and rejection test cases.
+For RQ3, they attempt end-to-end program generation to realize verification constraints for general computational problems, whose correctness is judged by soundness and completeness against dual test suites.

 \parh{Model Selection.} We evaluate 4 representative LLMs: OpenAI's reasoning models \emph{GPT-o4-mini} and \emph{GPT-o3}, along with \emph{DeepSeek-V3} and \emph{Qwen3}.
-This mix of reasoning and open-source non-reasoning ones allows us to assess both family-specific and general trends.
-All models are run under identical prompts and budgets, with 10 samples per task to estimate pass rates and reduce variance.
+This mix of reasoning and open-weight non-reasoning ones allows us to assess both family-specific and general trends.
+All models are run under identical prompts and budgets, with 10 samples per task to estimate Pass@1 rates and reduce variance.